fangq/mmc/README.txt

   make CC=icc

-you must enable icc related environment variables by source the compilervars.sh file.
-The speed of icc-generated mmc binary is generally faster than those compiled by gcc.
+you must enable `icc` related environment variables by source the `compilervars.sh` file.
+The speed of icc-generated mmc binary is generally faster for CPU/SSE based MMC simulation than those compiled by `gcc`.

 -------------------------------------------------------------------------------